Anna Friel (12.7.1976)

 In September 2009, Friel starred in a West End run of a stage adaptation of Breakfast At Tiffany's, opposite Joseph Cross.
 The film (itself an adaptation of a Truman Capote novel) stars Audrey Hepburn and George Peppard.
 It was also announced that she would appear in a film the following year entitled London Boulevard, starring David Thewlis (her partner), Keira Knightley, Colin Farrell and Ray Winstone.

-Anna Friel began dating David Thewlis in 2001, after meeting on a flight to Cannes.
+Personal Life: Anna Friel began dating David Thewlis in 2001, after meeting on a flight to Cannes.
 They have a daughter together, Gracie Ellen Mary Friel, born in July 2005.